OfficeDev/Microsoft-Teams-Samples/samples/bot-task-reminder/nodejs/Readme.md

 ![Schedule task ](Images/ScheduleTaskCard.png)

-- Click on schedule task button to open task module for scheduling a task
+- Click on schedule task button to open task module for scheduling a task.
 ![Task Details ](Images/ScheduleTask.png)

 - Once task is scheduled, you will be notified about the task at scheduled time.